Skip to content

 )

-# Compute assembly activity for cross-structural assemblies
+# Compute assembly activity for cross-ICA and cross-SVD assemblies

 assembly_act_cross = assembly_react_cross.get_assembly_act(